 We are always seeking to build relationships with donors that share the aims and values of the Cherie Blair Foundation for Women.
-For more information please contact Laura Stebbing, Fundraising & Partnerships Director.
+For more information please contact Laura Stebbing, Fundraising and Partnerships Director.

 Accenture is a global management consulting, technology services and outsourcing company, with approximately 281,000 people serving clients in more than 120 countries.
 Through its Skills to Succeed corporate citizenship focus, Accenture is committed to equipping 500,000 people around the world by 2015 with the skills to get a job or build a business.